la-reine-c/Orbital/README.md

     iss.eclipsed

 # To get the closest city
     iss.closest_city(accuracy) // Accuracy by default is set to 10.
 This could take at most 3 seconds depending on the satellites location.
 Put in a lower accuracy to reduce time.
 Accuracy can either be a float or int.

 # To get the closest city of any pair of latitude and longtitude

-    // Latitude goes before longtitude when initializing it.
-It is the same as writing the pair down.

-    coord = Coordinates(1.1234, 2.1234)

     coord.closest_city(accuracy) // Accuracy by default is set to 10.
 This could take at most 3 seconds depending on the satellites location.
 Put in a lower accuracy to reduce time.
 Accuracy can either be a float or int.